Most small business owners glaze over when asked to “write a blog post for their website.”

-- Getting people to your blog is good because you now have a potential customer right there on your website (and not your competitor’s).
+- Getting people to your blog is good because you now have a potential customer on your website (and not your competitor’s).

 - Google does not charge you to deliver your blog to searchers.
-Google is in the business of delivering the best search results to their searchers; if your blog post is the “best answer” to a searcher’s Google query, Google happily offers up your blog post to the searcher.
+Google is in the business of delivering the best search results to their searchers; if your blog post is the “best answer” to a searcher’s Google query, Google happily offers up your blog post to the searcher on the first page.

 - Google’s “world-class search experience” keeps searchers returning to Google and away from other search engines.